pharo-spec/smalltodo-example/SmallTODO-Tutorial-1.md

 - `TODOTaskPresenter newApplication: self application` we create the dialog presenter but not by calling `new` as usual but `newApplication:` and passing the application of current presenter.
 This is **fundamentally important** to keep your dialogs chained as part of your application.
 If you skip this, what will happen is that the presenter will be created in the *default application* of Pharo, which is called `NullApplication`.
 You do not want that.
 - `task:` set a new task.
-- `openModalWithSpec` will open the dialog in modal way.
+- `openModal` will open the dialog in modal way.
 It means the execution of your program will be stop until you accept or cancel your dialog.
 - `updatePresenter` will call the method we defined, to update your list.

 The following figure shows how the task manager looks like.